Carbohydrate

 Glucose

 Biologically and medically, glucose is arguably the most important monosaccharide in existence.
-It is found freely in nature as well as in combined form.
-It is found abundantly in honey and sweet fruits such as ripe grapes.
-It is also found in our blood and is thus known as “blood sugar”.
+You’ll find it freely in nature as well as in combined form.
+It is abundant in honey and sweet fruits such as ripe grapes.
+It is also found in your blood and is thus known as “blood sugar”.

 Structure of glucose